ellisonbg/py4science/book/getting_started.rst

 but this can be quite slow for a large number of integers because python is a dynamic interpreted language.
-For each integer in the loop, python has to look up i, determine its type and value, look up the multiplication and exponentiation operators ``*`` and ``**`` to see how to handle them for integers and so on.
+For each integer in the loop, python has to look up ``i``, determine its type and value, look up the multiplication and exponentiation operators ``*`` and ``**`` to see how to handle them for integers and so on.
 And it doesn't learn: it does each of these operations on every pass through the loop.
 This